Altai-man/ASN-BER/README.md

 }
 ```

-might be expressed like that:
+it might be expressed implementing `ASN-tag-value` method like that:

 ```
-class BindRequest does ASNType {
+class BindRequest does ASNSequence {
     method ASN-order {...}
     method ASN-tag-value { 0 } # [APPLICATION 0]
 }
 ```

-Then when this type is used a part of CHOICE, internal pair of CHOICE values is replaced with explicit type:
+In this case, when the type is used as a part of a CHOICE, internal pair of CHOICE values is replaced with a simple type:

 ```
-class Request does ASNType {
+class ProtocolChoice does ASNChoice {
+    method ASN-choice {
+        { bindRequest => Cro::LDAP::Request::Bind,
           ...
-    has $.protocol-op is choice-of(
-            bindRequest => RequestBind,
-    );
         }
+    }
+}

+class Request does ASNSequence {
+    ...
+    has ProtocolChoice $.protocol-op;
+}
 ```

-`ASN::Ber` will call method `ASN-tag-value` method of `RequestBind` instance and will use encode/parse it as APPLICATION-wide tag.

-The difference is caused by `Context Specific` and `Application` tags being encoded differently.
+`ASN-tag-value` method will be called and its result will be used as an APPLICATION class tag during encoding/decoding process.

 #### ASN.1 type traits